swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

     cp all_data all_data_backup

+Let's make a temporary directory to store that file.
+The `mkdir` command is used to make a directory.
+Just enter `mkdir` followed by a space, then the directory name:

+    mkdir /tmp/<username>

+This makes a directory with your username in the directory `/tmp`.
+The directory `/tmp` is a special directory that all users can write to.
+It is a temporary place for storing files.
+Data stored in `/tmp` is automatically deleted when the computer shuts down.

 Now `all_data_backup` has been created as a copy of `all_data`.
 We can move files around using the command `mv`.
 Enter this command:

-    mv all_data_backup /tmp/
+    mv all_data_backup /tmp/<username>

 This moves `all_data_backup` into the directory `/tmp`.
-The directory `/tmp` is a special directory that all users can write to.
-It is a temporary place for storing files.
-Data stored in `/tmp` is automatically deleted when the computer shuts down.

 The `mv` command is also how you rename files.
 Since this file is so important, let's rename it: